 We will only collect criminal conviction data where it is appropriate for the job advertised and where the law permits us.
 Currently Graymatter Reply has no requirement to collect criminal conviction data.

 One of the reasons for processing your data is to allow us to carry out an effective recruitment process.
-Whilst you are under no obligation to provide us with your data, we may not able to process or continue with your application without it.
+Whilst you are under no obligation to provide us with your data, we may not be able to process or continue with your application without it.

 Your CV and cover letter, if provided, will only be accessed by those directly involved in the evaluation and recruitment process.
 This includes, for example, the HR manager and those people within the hiring team who are responsible for screening your application and interviewing you.
 In some cases, a pseudonymised profile may be shared with a potential Reply client as part of your evaluation.

-In some cases, we will collect information about you from third parties, such as employment agencies.
-Any such company will be designated as a Data Processor according to art.28 of GDPR.
 Your information will be shared with third parties if you are successful in your job application.
 In these circumstances, we will share your data to obtain references as part of the recruitment process.
-We may need to share your information with people or bodies outside of the European Economic Area if you have worked previously in a country beyond the EEA.
+We may need to share your information with people or bodies outside of the United Kingdom if you have worked previously in a country beyond the UK.

+To ensure your information is protected against accidental loss or disclosure, destruction and abuse, it will be stored on secure servers with limited, permissions-based and password protected access.
 Organisational measures include a Data Protection policy which all staff are made aware of and a Data Transfer Security Policy that sets out the limited circumstances in which personal information can be transferred, the permission to be sought and the secure means by which it can be transferred.

 Any third parties we share your information with, must implement appropriate technical and organisational measures to ensure the security of your data.